shanakaChathu/DataScienceAssignment1/README.md

 95% confidence interval for Average earnings (per year) for married people ($18720, $20058)

 95% confidence interval for Average earnings (per year) other people ($17269, $18989)

+##### Analysis 6 Hypothesis: There is no correlation between Earning and Education level

+- H0: There is a correlation between earnigs and education level
+- H1: There is no correlation between earnings and eductaion level

+Observed correlation values between earnings and educations level.Correlation value between earnings and education level was 0.379.
+P-value for this was 3.686745979111728x10-155.This is lower than 0.05.
+Therefore we can rejject the null hypothesis

+##### Analysis 7 Hypothesis: There is no correlation between Earning and Work

+- H0: There is a correlation between earnings and work
+- H1: There is no correlation between earnings and work

+Observed correlation values between earnings and work.Correlation value between earnings and workwas 0.6272.
+P-value for this was 3.6867459791x10-155.This is lower than 0.05.
+Therefore we can reject the null hypothesis

+##### Analysis 8 Hypothesis: There is no correlation between Earning and Age

+- H0: There is a correlation between earnings and age
+- H1: There is no correlation between earnings and age

+Observed correlation values between earnings and work.Correlation value between earnings and workwas 0.6272.
+P-value for this was 3.6867459791x10-155.This is lower than 0.05.
+Therefore we can reject the null hypothesis